Angel Haze Talks About The Epidemic of Youth Depression

 A few months ago, I was going through some very crazy shit.
 I feel like I would probably be advised not to write about this on the internet.
 But I feel spritely as shit right now because I sat down and talked to someone.

 Growing up, I had an eating disorder.
 For years I just wouldn’t eat.
 I couldn’t speak to my parents about it.
-I tried, but they basically said, “this is too fucking much, if you want to act like an arsehole we’ll send you away and they’ll force feed you through a fucking tube and we’ll see how you like not eating when you come back home.”
+I tried, but they basically said, “This is too fucking much, if you want to act like an asshole we’ll send you away and they’ll force feed you through a fucking tube and we’ll see how you like not eating when you come back home.”

 It took me a long time to understand that life hurts enough, people hurt you enough, you don’t need to hurt yourself.
 You have to make the decision to take care of yourself.
 I know I sound a bit like a motivational speaker when I say shit like that but sometimes that’s what it takes.
 (I actually think I’d be a good motivational speaker, holla at me if you wanna book Angel Haze for your school assembly).